Image: BASILICOSTUDIO STOCK / stock.adobe.com

-All Americans – regardless of their insurance coverage – are eligible for free at-home COVID-19 screening tests from the federal government.
-Each household qualifies for two free shipments of four tests each.
-The quantity limit may not be adequate for larger families, but some free testing is better than none.
+All Americans – regardless of their insurance coverage – were eligible for free at-home COVID-19 screening tests from the federal government.
+Each household qualified for two free shipments of four tests each.
+The quantity limit may not have been adequate for larger families, but some free testing is better than none.

 Will Medicare pay for at-home COVID tests I can get at a local pharmacy?

 Starting on January 15, 2022, the Biden administration required that most health plans cover the cost of eight at-home COVID tests per month per person.
 (This is separate from the four free tests described above, that households can order through the mail.)

 But this rule did not initially apply to Medicare.
 That’s because Medicare Part B had not previously covered over-the-counter tests, and was only set up to cover testing ordered by and performed by a healthcare provider.
 Medicare Advantage plans were allowed to voluntarily cover the cost of at-home COVID tests, but most of the major Medicare Advantage insurers had chosen not to do so.